nguyenanhhuy248/zoom-transcript-summarizer/README.md

 # Zoom Transcript Summarizer

-A web application that uses AI model to generate summaries of Zoom meeting transcripts.
-Built with FastAPI, React, and used a fine-tuned Gemma-2B model.
+A web application built with FastAPI and React that uses a fine-tuned Gemma-2B Large Language model to summarize Zoom meeting transcripts.

 ## Features